echosa/clojure-greed/README.md

 n: down and right
 ```

-You can quit at anytime by pressing `q`.
+You can quit at any time by pressing `q`.

 ## Installation